Rome – The eternal city

 - The basilica of Santa Sabina, that we as many other people, consider the loveliest church of Rome.The beauty within Santa Sabina is that of a pure, contemplative simplicity, so rare in Rome, that it takes a moment to adjust.

-Below is a small selection of our series Rome 2013.
+Below is a small selection of our photo series Rome 2013.
 The full series can be found on SmugMug (click here).
+More about Italy you will find in the Country Series.

 Comments are closed.